 Depending on the Certificate Authority from which a user acquires the UCC certificates, the user will be able to secure up to 250 domains (depending upon provider).
 Because it allows a user to secure multiple domains by just using a single SSL certificate, it will save time and resources for the user.

-It is, therefore, a cost-effective certificate which you should start considering going for.
+It is, therefore, a cost-effective certificate that you should start considering going for.

 Multi-Domain/SAN Certificates Vs Wildcard Certificate